amcginlay/venafi-demos/demos/02-openshift-ingress-nginx-cert-manager/README.md

 We assume your AWS resources are hosted in the **eu-west-2** region.

+These instructions depend upon content from this directory in the repo so `git clone` this repo and `cd` as appropriate.

 Next: [Main Menu](/README.md) | [Openshift with ingress-nginx and cert-manager](../02-openshift-ingress-nginx-cert-manager/README.md)